 What will you learn?

 The degree is distinguished by its combined use of research-based pedagogy and real-world study and practice as the foundation to understand what development means, and how it is practiced in a complex and changing global context.
-Students will gain a solid grounding in the concepts, theory and practice of international development, and will learn about conditions for human development at the local and global levels, as well as the relationships between development and ecological processes.
+Students will gain a solid grounding in the concepts, history, theory and practice of global development.
+Students will learn about the conditions for human development at the local and global levels, and the relationships between development and ecological processes.

 You will understand the connections and political and economic processes in the global North and South, and acquire the necessary analytical and practical skills to work in the field of international development.